scottbez1/splitflap/README.md

 The Chainlink system uses 2 PCB designs:
 * Each **Chainlink Driver** board accepts data and power and connects to **6** individual split-flap modules.
 Chainlink Driver boards can be chained together to construct a large display.
-* A **Chainlink Base** board holds the microcontroller (ESP32 with USB, Wifi, BLE capabilities), central power management/distribution, and sends data to the chained Driver boards.
+* An optional **Chainlink Base** board holds the microcontroller (ESP32 with USB, Wifi, BLE capabilities), central power management/distribution, and sends data to the chained Driver boards.
+You can omit this PCB and wire an ESP32 directly to one or more Chainlink Driver boards with no additional components (other than power supply).

 #### Chainlink Driver
 <a href="https://s3.amazonaws.com/splitflap-artifacts/master/electronics/chainlinkDriver-3d.png">